yaniker/yaniker/README.md

 Having been on an Army Grant, I was not active here until recently.
 I am releasing some of the methods I have used now as I get the chance.

 **About me**
-I’m a Generative AI Research Scientist at FAMU-FSU College of Engineering.
+I’m a Machine Learning Scientist.
-I enjoy solving real life problems.
+I develop production-grade AI/ML systems to solve real life problems.
-I deeply care for trustworthiness, uncertainty, and safety of predictive systems.
+I deeply care trustworthiness, uncertainty, and safety of predictive systems.

 **To Connect**
 📧 erimyanik@gmail.com